 If the PSDU is an MPDU like in Figure 30, the length of this MPDU is written to this field.
 The value is incremented by eight depending on if the high reliability control header is present or not.
 The last four octets of the MPDU have to be cleared before writing them to the PHY in order to allow correct FCS calculation.

 Advanced Modulation Header: This bit indicates whether an Advanced Modulation Header follows the basic PHY header.
 One indicates: Advanced Modulation Header follows the basic PHY header.
-Zero indicates: Advanced Modulation Header will not appear after the basic PHY header.
+Zero indicates: Advanced Modulation Header does not appear after the basic PHY header.

 Parity bit does an even parity check for the information in bits 0 - 16.